-Wet Montana weather makes prescribed forest fires difficult
+Wet Montana Weather Makes Prescribed Forest Fires Difficult

-Federal forest managers say a snowy winter and a wet spring are making it hard to conduct prescribed burns in western Montana to reduce the risk of wildfires later this summer.
-The Missoulian reported Sunday the Bitterroot National Forest hoped to burn about 3 square miles this spring, but the combination of moisture and green, growing vegetation is making that difficult.
+A snowy winter and a wet spring in western Montana are making it hard to conduct prescribed burns to reduce the risk of wildfires later in the year, federal forest managers said.
+The Bitterroot National Forest hoped to burn about 3 square miles this spring, the Missoulian newspaper reported Sunday .

 Add your comments below